tmaklin/shovill/README.md

 1. Estimate genome size and read length from reads (unless `--gsize` provided)
 2. Reduce FASTQ files to a sensible depth (default `--depth 100`)
+3. Remove host DNA (with `--clean` only).
-3. Trim adapters from reads (with `--trim` only)
+4. Trim adapters from reads (with `--trim` only)
-4. Conservatively correct sequencing errors in reads
+5. Conservatively correct sequencing errors in reads
-5. Pre-overlap ("stitch") paired-end reads
+6. Pre-overlap ("stitch") paired-end reads
-6. Assemble with SPAdes/SKESA/Megahit with modified kmer range and PE + long SE reads
+7. Assemble with SPAdes/SKESA/Megahit with modified kmer range and PE + long SE reads
-7. Correct minor assembly errors by mapping reads back to contigs
+8. Correct minor assembly errors by mapping reads back to contigs
-8. Remove contigs that are too short, too low coverage, or pure homopolymers
+9. Remove contigs that are too short, too low coverage, or pure homopolymers
-9. Produce final FASTA with nicer names and parseable annotations
+10. Produce final FASTA with nicer names and parseable annotations

 ## Quick Start